 Focusing days out with my son’s interests is one way that helps me create flexibility into his routine, being able to visit new places and travel further afield.
-This helps me to create a more autism friendly day out.
+This helps me to create a more accessible day out.
 We also make sure that as a family outing, we include activities that me or my partner want to do too.
-(It’s all about balance)
+(It is all about balance)

 I find the AccessAble website helpful too.